 Structure through work

-I am a freelancer, I work intensely for a few months, put in the overtime when needed and between every role, I can afford myself a long ass chilling period.
-It’s a great choice for someone who is happy to work hard, doesn’t mind the ever-changing environments, projects, brands, and faces, new beginnings and sees more value with the broad range of experiences it allows you access to in a shorter amount of time.
-I exercise my discipline a week into my chilling session after completely hermitting out, I start getting back on it.
-Sports is a great way to introduce it.
-A run first thing in the morning means you’ll have to wake up early enough for you not to get hungry while exercising – it gives you a time.
-Everything else follows more smoothly.
+I am a contactor, I work intensely for a few months, put in the overtime when needed and between every role, I can afford myself a long ass chilling period.
+It’s a great choice for someone who is happy to work hard, stick to structure for a few months and doesn’t mind the ever-changing environments, projects, brands, and faces.

 It’s different from the entrepreneur, however.
 The entrepreneur will have to develop some serious self-discipline to further their goal.
 There’s never a real ‘chilling period’ because both dimensions of work and leisure time are fused.
-Freelancers, on the other hand, most commonly work to deadlines and often work on-site under a person in charge.
-Entrepreneurs will work at home, for themselves, by themselves and everything is technically a choice, relative and negotiable to you.
+Contractors, on the other hand, usually work to deadlines and often work on-site under a person in charge.
+Entrepreneurs will work at home, for themselves, by themselves and everything is technically a choice, relative and negotiable and answerable to you.
 If you have self-discipline, however, you won’t see it as a choice.
-You take your self-made man hours just as strictly as you would working for the man or even more so.
+You take your self-made man hours just as strictly as you would working for the man – or even more so.